Launch your Career

 Save for Retirement

-Retirement is decades away but now is the time to start saving for your senior years.
+Retirement is decades away, but now is the time to start saving for your senior years.
 This gives the retirement fund more time to grow.
-If your employer offers a 401(k) sign up immediately and be sure to take advantage of employer-match programs and tax savings from 401(k) and IRA contributions.
+If your employer offers a 401(k) sign up immediately and take advantage of employer-match programs and tax savings from 401(k) and IRA contributions.

 Spend time learning about your finances during and after college.
-This is the best thing any person can do to set themselves up for life.
+This is the best thing anyone can do to set themselves up for life.
 By starting young, you will be in a much better position as you get older and well ahead of many of your colleagues.

 You Need a Budget: The Proven System for Breaking the Paycheck-to-Paycheck Cycle